 Degrees of a Polynomial

-Each term in a polynomial has what is called a degree, or a value based on the exponents attached to its variable.
+Each term in a polynomial has what's called a degree, or a value based on the exponent attached to its variable.
 The degree of 9x2 is 2, for example.
-You may be unfamiliar with a degree of 2 unless you have ever been to Fairbanks, Alaska in the middle of January.
+You may be unfamiliar with a degree of 2 unless you've ever been to Fairbanks, Alaska, in the middle of January.

 We usually write the terms of a polynomial in descending order (greatest to least) according to the degree of each term.
 Exactly like a shuttle launch countdown.
 For example, we would write 2x2 + x instead of x + 2x2.

 The degree of the constant 7 is zero, since 7 = 7x0.
 The degree of any other non-zero constant is also zero.
 However, the degree of the term 0 is undefined.
 You might want to get on that, Webster's.

 Since 0 = 0x = 0x1 = 0x2 = 0x3 (all of these are the same as 0), any degree would work, and there's no obvious way to decide which one to pick.
 Mathematicians hate not knowing what to pick, so that's why they say it's "undefined."
 You should see them in a grocery store looking over grapefruit to see which is the most ripe.
 "Undefined...undefined...undefined...undefined..."